California Estate Administration Through Probate

 - A notification that the recipient is entitled, upon reasonable request to the trustee, to receive from the trustee a true and complete copy of the terms of the trust.

-Second Step-Dealing with Real Property
+The Second Step of Trust Administration – Dealing with Real Property

 In those cases where the trust holds real property, a number of steps must be followed to vest title in the successor trustee so that the property can be managed, sold, or distributed as part of the trust administration.